Honoring Your Internal Meridian Clock Can Superboost Your Healing

 The Meridian Clock

 According to the Meridian Clock—which is a reliable tool used by ancient TCM to guide people back to health—each meridian comes into its highest action at a certain time of the day, in blocks of about two hours.
-Understanding these timings and honoring them, honors your body’s optimal healing ability.
+Understanding these timings and honoring them, will support your body’s optimal healing ability.

 The study of the Meridian Clock is a very complex but interesting concept.
 Here’s just a brief overview of what the timings mean and what you need to do in response:

-1AM to 3AM Liver: Our liver is one of the most important detox organs and it is crucial for us to be in bed by 11PM in order to get to deep sleep status by this time.
+1AM to 3AM Liver: Our liver is one of the most important detox organs and it is crucial for us to be in bed by 11PM in order to get to deep sleep phase by this time.
 Not honoring this time in the long-term may cause premature aging and hormonal imbalance.
 Other symptoms affect the reproductive system, liver diseases and depression.

 3AM to 5AM Lungs: This is when the meridian that services the lungs is strongest.
 Of course, we are always breathing but during these hours the lungs are given a boost of energy and are replenished for the day ahead.